Discrete-time dynamics, step-skew products, and pipe-flows: Step-product dynamical systems

-The system \eqref{eqn:Mrkv:3} has two components -- an autonomous Markov process on the state space $\calS$, and a dynamics on the space $D^d$ which depends on the states $s_n$ and $s_{n+1}$.
+The system \eqref{eqn:Mrkv:1} has two components -- an autonomous Markov process on the state space $\calS$, and a dynamics on the space $\calD^d$ which depends on the states $s_n$ and $s_{n+1}$.

 Step-skew dynamical systems are an important class of dynamics.
 They have been used to demonstrate a variety of robust and non-intuitive behavior in dynamical systems \cite[e.g.]{GorodetskiEtAl1999, KleptsynNalskii2004, IlyashenkoNegut2010, DiazGelfertRams2011rich}.
-Proposition \ref{prop:4} presents their importance as a universal approximator for arbitrary dynamical systems.
+Lemma \ref{lem:4} presents their importance as a universal approximator for arbitrary dynamical systems.
 A step-skew system is a discrete time process, and its driving dynamics is a Markov process.
-The rest of the paper presents how such a system can be converted into a continuous time flow, in which the driving dynamics is deterministic, continuous-time, and drives the main system intermittently.
+The rest of the paper presents how such a system can be approximated by a continuous time flow, in which the driving dynamics is deterministic, continuous-time, and drives the main system intermittently.